Frustration mounts for US men’s volleyball after 2nd loss

 “We have to be aggressive,” he said.
 “Giving teams free balls is not a way to win at the Olympics.”

 In other results, Canada swept winless Venezuela for its second victory in four matches in Pool A. Poland improved to 3-1 with a win over host Japan, which fell to 2-2.
-Italy and Iran both entered the day 2-1 and played later Friday.
+Italy is also 3-1 after beating Iran in four sets, handing the Iranians their second loss.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports